Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: Introduction

 \section{Introduction}

 Galaxy clusters formed via the gravitational collapse of primordial over-densities and are thus the most massive gravitationally bound structures of the Universe.
-They are mainly composed of dark matter (DM) ($\sim 80\%$), they also contain a hot plasma trapped in the DM gravitational potential well, the Intra-Cluster Medium (ICM) ($\sim 15\%$) \citep[see][for a review]{kravtsov2012formation}.
-The galaxies account for about $5\%$ of the total mass of the cluster.
-Clusters of galaxies are located at the nodes of the cosmic web \citep[e.g.,][]{peebles2020large,cautun2014evolution} and are therefore peaks of density in the matter distribution of the Universe.
-Their number count, in other words their abundance in mass and redshift, is thus a probe for the cosmological parameters \citep[see][for reviews]{allen2011cosmological,pratt2019galaxy} provided their masses are accurately estimated. \\
+They are mainly composed of dark matter (DM) ($\sim 80\%$); they also contain a hot plasma trapped in the DM gravitational potential well, the intracluster medium (ICM) ($\sim 15\%$) (see \citeauthor{kravtsov2012formation} \citeyear{kravtsov2012formation} for a review).
+The galaxies account for about $5\%$ of the cluster's total mass.
+Clusters of galaxies are located at the nodes of the cosmic web \citep[e.g.,][]{peebles2020large,cautun2014evolution} and are, therefore, peaks of density in the matter distribution of the Universe.
+Their number count -in other words their abundance in mass and redshift- is thus a probe for the cosmological parameters (see \citeauthor{allen2011cosmological} \citeyear{allen2011cosmological} and \citeauthor{pratt2019galaxy} \citeyear{pratt2019galaxy} for reviews) provided their masses are accurately estimated. \\